[root tip] [How To] VirtualBox - Installation - USB - Shared Folder

 Prior to using VirtualBox kernel modules must be loaded.
 Either restart your system or load it manually.

-VirtualBox might come with a window prompting you to run either
+If you fail to load the kernel modules VirtualBox will open a window prompting you to run either

 • /sbin/rcvbox